mwolfram/CarND-Behavioral-Cloning-P3-mwolfram/writeup_report.md

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
+To capture good driving behavior, I recorded two reverse laps on track one using center lane driving.
 Here is an example image of center lane driving:

 ![alt text][image2]

+I used the data provided by Udacity in combination with my own data.

+# TODO recovery data - if not, delete below section and write instead:

+I never had to record recovery driving, as

 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
 These images show what a recovery looks like starting from ... :